MaMoreo/room-occupancy-manager/README.md

 - Clean project structure

 What was not so good:
-- Long solution time (~10 hours)
 - A little bit messy git branch management.
-- Git commits messages not imperative
 - Did not use java 11 features
 - Redundant object creations.
 - Rest API design: /occupancy/{premiumRooms}/{economyRooms}
-- Used integer for money
 - Inconsistent code style
 - Makes model @Component and returns inner class as a result.
 - Business logic implementation: using `@Component` and `@Data` annotation at the same time in the `models` package